hamzasalahds/hospital_database/README.md

 ##  Statement of Requirements ##

-The database should store the following information:
+### This is a summary of all users’ requirements requirements – as the intention is to develop a single shared databaseThe database should store the following information: ###
 * Patient:
   - Information: Full Name, Phone Number, Home Address.
 * Symptom: